-The semi-scheduled intermittent generation forecasts are based on 90% POE per facility and the nonscheduled intermittent generation forecasts are based on 90% POE and aggregated per region.
+Significant non-scheduled intermittent generation forecasts are based on 90% POE per facility and the (>30MW) is modelled explicitly as this generation can impact network constraints.
+Non significant non-scheduled intermittent generation forecasts are based on 90% POE and aggregated per region. is accounted for through adjustments to demand traces.